Safe-Deal/Browser/README.md

    This script will:

    - Install necessary dependencies
-   - Clone the Chromium repository as a submodule
+   - Clone the open-source Chromium repository as a submodule
    - Set up the development environment

 3. Build Chromium: